status-im/help.status.im/docs/en/status-communities/vote-to-feature-a-status-community.md

 If you're passionate about a community and wish for more people to discover it, you can vote for it to be featured in Status app.

-All SNT holders can vote for their favourite public communities.
 Up to five top communities get a spot in the Featured section in Communities, making them more visible to everyone.

 ![A screenshot of the Featured section in Communities](./vote-to-feature-a-status-community/691-0-1.png)

 ## What to expect

+- All SNT holders, not just community members or Status users, can participate in the voting.
 - Votes happen on the [Community Directory Curation dApp :octicons-tab-external-16:][curate.status.app].
 - Your voting power is determined by how many SNT tokens you stake.
 You don't spend the tokens to vote, but you must hold the tokens you stake during the [verification][verify-the-vote] and [finalization][finalize-the-vote] periods.
 - You should pay a [gas fee][understand-network-fees] in ETH for initiating, validating and finalizing a vote.